SonarSource/sonar-iac/README.md

 Note that this overwrites your current license files in the `resources/licenses` folder.

+To update or generate rule descriptions, create a Fine-grained GitHub access token for the RSPEC repository (https://github.com/SonarSource/rspec) with read-only permission and set it as an environment variable named GITHUB_TOKEN.

 ### Update rule description

 Update all rule descriptions.